Skip to content

 For example, you can create a deal property that counts the total number of sales activities logged for a deal's associated contacts with the Decision maker label.

-• Click the Calculated property type dropdown menu and select one of the following types:
+• Click the Rollup type dropdown menu and select one of the following types:

 • Min: displays the minimum value for the selected number property on associated records of the selected object.